chriskrycho/v5.chriskrycho.com/site/journal/2020/Initializing Class Fields in Ember Octane.md

 :::note

-Here I’ve switch to the `@glimmer/component` base class to use `constructor` instead of `init`, but the idea is the same!
+Here I’ve switched to the `@glimmer/component` base class to use `constructor` instead of `init`, but the idea is the same!

 :::